inoxlang/inox/docs/builtin.md

 ```
 ### chrome.Handle/wait_visible

-the wait_visible method waits until the DOM element matching the selector is visible.
+The wait_visible method waits until the DOM element matching the selector is visible.

 **examples**